Live Streaming Server – How to Build One, and Should You Do It?

 A video streaming server is a web server with built-in RTSP functionality designed to provide live or on-demand video to internet-enabled devices.

-With video streaming software, the video has to be encoded and converted into a data format.
+With video streaming software, the raw video has to be encoded and converted into a data format.
 Then, the information must be sent as a data stream from your origin server to your viewer’s computer.

-With cloud based server streaming, the viewer doesn’t need to store the video file on their computer on their hard drive.
+With cloud based server streaming, the viewer doesn’t need to store the entire video file on their computer on their hard drive.
 Instead, the cloud server delivers data as they can stream and watch the video while the file is in progress.

 Who Needs a Video Streaming Server?